lina5147/whatsCookinApi/README.md

 # Whats Cookin' Api

-The API is hosted at https://whatscookin-api.herokuapp.com.
+The API is hosted at https://whatscookin-api.herokuapp.com and is used with my IOS project, [What's Cookin'](https://github.com/lina5147/whatsCookinApp).

 ## Setup